sjc6663/PA-Dairy-AMR-Sociology/README.md

-# Analysis of Whole Genome Sequencing (Shotgun Metagenomics) Data
+d# Analysis of Whole Genome Sequencing (Shotgun Metagenomics) Data

 This data is from Pennsylvania Dairy Farms and is related to the antimicrobial resistance genes found on those farms and thier relationship to sociological factors associated with the farm and farm operator/manager for a paper titled "*Exploring the Relevance of Gender in Agriculture for Antimicrobial Resistance: A Case Study of PA Dairy Farms*."